dmbarbour/wikilon/docs/KPN_Effects.md

 That last option would most generically enable KPNs to replace simple imperative IO as the effects model, since it would effectively have the full power of multi-threading but with advantages of inherent batching and reduced complexity.

+### Reactive Process Networks

+Process networks can easily be extended with temporal features to support merging messages from multiple streams, model bus routing, etc..
+This is convenient in context of working with effects or real-time, reactive systems.
+I've detailed this in a second blog article and now under [Awelon Language](AwelonLang.md).

+### Dynamic Process Networks

+A nice property of pi-calculus or Occam is the ability to change process and connectivity structure over time.
+This is possible because of the process 'sequence' composition, which requires a standard notion of process completion, or at least a clear moment or period of transition.

+It isn't clear to me how to best model process completion in a general sense.
+We might want to signal our process network that it won't receive more input on a given port so we can perform any final outputs.
+Or we could just blindly halt and transition at a specific time.

+With KPN values, I can develop a process that wraps a KPN value, pushing messages into the KPN or pulling them out to pass them onwards.
+A viable option is to accelerate such a wrapper, together with some signals to aid transitions.
+With acceleration, this could feasibly offer me an approach to simple dynamic process networks.

+I'll need to explore this idea further.

 ### Miscellaneous

 KPNs are also an interesting alternative to OOP objects.
 They can receive multiple method calls and prepare many outputs.
 As values, KPNs can be passed around first class.